-The Experience Manager Monitor scripting layer includes a testEngine object that allows userdefined scripts to monitor and influence the operation of the monitor's synthetic test engine.
+The Experience Manager Monitor scripting layer includes a testEngine object that allows user-defined scripts to monitor and influence the operation of the monitor's synthetic test engine.
 The testEngine object includes methods that allow scripts to retrieve information about deployed tests and to change the run status of any deployed test or test scenario.
 It also defines fields (JavaScript properties) in which a script can define handlers to monitor changes in the test configuration, and the results of test and scenario execution.
-A complete description of the testEngine object can be found in section of this document.
+For a complete description of the testEngine object, see Section A.1.3, "The "testEngine" object," on page 150.

 As an example, suppose we had a test called 'WebTest' that monitored a Web site and another test called 'Diagnostics' that diagnosed potential causes in the event 'WebTest' had errors.
 We only want 'Diagnostics' to run if 'WebTest' fails.
-To implement this logic, we should create a Javascript function that implements the basic logic by processing a SyntheticTestResults object (see section ):
+To implement this logic, we should create a Javascript function that implements the basic logic by processing a SyntheticTestResults object.
+For information about the SyntheticTestResults object, see Section A.2.18, "SyntheticTestResults," on page 179).